KEINOS/hello_dockerhub/README.md

-# hello_dockerhub
+# AUTOMED BUILD TEST

-Test repo of Docker Hub's automated build and see if "AUTOMATED" becomes "[OK]" on `docker search`.
+This repository is to test whether the automated build of DockerHub shows "[OK]" at "AUTOMATED" in `docker search` results.